bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 ---
 layout: post
-title: Deploy Powerprotect Datamanager on vSphere using govc and Powershell
+title: "The ARt of Possible: PowerProtect Datamanager Automation"
 description: "the automated way to get started with PPDM on vSphere"
 modified: 2020-10-30
 comments: true